Ishvita05/Comprehensive-Skillset-Projects/README.md

 Understand how efficiently orders are processed and completed.
 Analyze how age and gender impact sales or order behavior.
 Focus on top regions for better targeting and resource allocation.

+The objective of this project is to enhance customer experience and sell  by knowing the period of sales.
+This project will consider data analysis and visualization in Python with various libraries such as Pandas, Seaborn, and Matplotlib to figure out the peak sale period.
+The key takeaways can then be used directly in controlling the inventory and marketing strategy in a way that products are available and promotions can be efficient when they are in demand.
+Eventually, operation can be optimized and revenue growth can be generated with an increase in customer satisfaction.